Additional DWI Crimes in Texas

 Refusing to take a chemical test when requested by a law enforcement officer can have consequences.
 For instance, your driver's license can be automatically suspended, which can last for an extended period, even if you are not ultimately convicted of DWI.
 The length of the suspension may vary depending on previous DWI convictions and other factors.
 Understanding the full scope of this law is vital for any Texas driver.

-Can You Get a DWI Dismissed in Texas?
+Can You Get a DWI Dismissed?

 Yes, charges against DWI can get dismissed in Texas.
 However, receiving a dismissal in a DWI case often challenges the reason for law enforcement making the stop and questioning the authority in addition to providing evidence of the regulated field sobriety tests.
 This process requires an in-depth examination of the arrest circumstances and can benefit greatly from professional legal insight.

-When Does a DWI Become a Felony?
+When Does a DWI Become a Felony in Texas?

 In Texas, a DWI (Driving While Intoxicated) becomes a felony under certain circumstances.
 Texas law distinguishes between misdemeanor and felony DWI offenses based on the case's specific details.